JAW PAIN & INJURIES (TMJ)

 While TMJ disorder is relatively common among both young and older adults, your jaw associated pain could be the symptom of other underlying issues including:

-When you visit us at Pivotal Motion for jaw-related aches and pains, a jaw physiotherapist will do a thorough examination and a series of exercises to determine the best course of treatment for you, which may include referral to a GP or dentist.
+At Pivotal Motion when you enquire about receiving physiotherapy for jaw pain we will do a thorough examination and a series of exercises to determine the best course of treatment for you, which may include referral to a GP or dentist.